mnot/I-D/uri-get-off-my-lawn/draft.md

 Who This Document Is For
 ------------------------

+These guidelines are IETF Best Current Practice, and are therefore binding upon IETF standards-track documents, as well as submissions to the RFC Editor on the Independent Submissions track.
+See {{RFC2026}} for more information.

+They are also binding on other Open Standards organisations (in the sense of {{RFC2026}}) that choose to adopt them.
+Questions as to their applicability ought to be handled through the liaison relationship, if present.

-These guidelines target a few different types of specifications:
+In particular, these guidelines target a few different types of specifications:

 * URI Scheme Definitions ("scheme definitions") - specifications that define and register URI schemes, as per {{RFC4395}}.